mesqueeb/quasar-app-extension-easy-forms/breaking changes.md

 ## format

-The prop called `format` in which you could pass a function is now renamed to `parseValue` and is the opposite from `parseInput`.
-For clarity!
+The prop called `format` in which you could pass a function is now renamed to `parseValue`.
+This was renamed for clarity because it's the opposite from `parseInput`.
+Now there is `parseValue` and `parseInput`.
+Much better!!

 Just search & replace ;)

 ## innerClasses, innerStyle